-OH 408-012: Goetz discusses his experiences as a student at the University of Montana School of Forestry and later as full-time manager of the Lubrecht Experimental Forest, including not-forestry-related events that took place there, like the Round River Program.
+Hank Goetz describes his time as a student at the University of Montana in the School of Forestry.
+He discusses how he became full-time manager of the Lubrecht Experimental Forest.
+Goetz recalls the events that took place there that were not related to forestry, such as the Round River Program which facilitated wilderness education for undergraduate students.
 He describes how the School of Forestry, as well as forestry as a profession, has changed over the years.
-He recalls history of Lubrecht (how it was forested, and how it came to belong to The University of Montana) as well as his own personal history as a soldier in Vietnam, an employee of the Northern Pacific Railway Company in Seeley Lake, and how he became associated with The University.
+Goetz talks about the history of Lubrecht including how it was forested and how the University of Montana came to own it.
+He discusses his experiences as a soldier during the Vietnam War and his employment of the Northern Pacific Railway Company in Seeley Lake.

 University of Montana--Missoula.
 Mansfield Library

 Copyright to this collection is held by the interview participants and by the Maureen and Mike Mansfield Library, University of Montana-Missoula.
 Permission may be required for use.
 For further information please contact Archives and Special Collections: (406) 243-2053 / email@example.com